sanketmukherjee97/I-Trade/README.md

 # I-Trade
-It is a trading website
+A trading web application to make trading buttery